FREE HOTEL TIPS & TRICKS

 How does bidding work in Google Hotel Ads?

-Next to creating a data feed, biding is another essential part of the Hotel Ads.
+Next to creating a data feed, bidding is another essential part of the Hotel Ads.
 This is how it goes:

 - When a user selects a hotel, Google selects the list of partners who have provided prices and bids for that property.